open-contracting/standard-development-handbook/docs/profiles/technical/repository.md

 ## Branches

-The development version of a profile is on the `master` branch, and the live version is on the `live` branch.
+The development version of a profile is on the `master` branch.

 ## Structure